sergey-sw/raft-playground/README.md

 2022-11-19 18:09:44.734 raft-node-n4 INFO Will wait 203 ms before promoting self to candidate
 ```

-First two votes is enough for a candidate to become a leader: the majority for a `5` node cluster is `3`,
+First two votes is enough for a candidate to become the leader: the majority for a `5` node cluster is `3`,
 and `1` vote is already reserved, because a candidate votes for itself.

 ```